decentraland/decentraland-rpc/docs/components/introduction.md

 }
 ```

-A Component typically extends from the `Component` class exported by the SDK.
-This allows components to inherit the [options methods](#options-methods) which are used to communicate with other Systems.
+An API typically extends from the `API` class exported by the SDK.
+This allows APIs to inherit the [options methods](#options-methods) which are used to communicate with other Scripts.
 In the example above, a listener is registered for the `Ping` notification.
 Once a notification is emitted from a System the callback is executed as expected.

-Components can expose methods that can be called from within a System using the `@exposeMethod` decorator.
+APIs can expose methods that can be called from within a System using the `@exposeMethod` decorator.
 All exposed methods must be `async` but they are not required to return a Promise.
-This is not the case when calling the same method inside a System, where you [must always await the result](../systems/introduction.md).
+This is not the case when calling the same method inside a System, where you [must always await the result](../scripts/introduction.md).

-Components can hold state of their own, as is the case of the `lastPing` property in the example above.
+APIs can hold state of their own, as is the case of the `lastPing` property in the example above.
 There are no hard limits on what you can do with state, but no update hooks are provided either.

-Finally, the `@registerComponent` decorator will make the class available as a Component consumable from within other Systems.
+Finally, the `@registerAPI` decorator will make the class available as a API consumable from within other Scripts.

 ## _Options_ methods

-When extending from the core `Component` class a set of functions become available through the `options` property.
+When extending from the core `API` class a set of functions become available through the `options` property.
 The following is a list of them and their functionality:

 * `notify(identifier: string, data?: Array | Object)`